 What trends do you expect to see in Cyber over the next ten years?

 I expect that companies will continue to invest more and more on their cyber security, both in the tools, but mainly the talent that support the tools.
 It’s an asset to shareholders and stakeholders to know that companies are investing a significant portion of their revenue in data protection and cybersecurity.
 For forensics, we expect to see the continued trend in big data, both size and types of data.
 And with that, the tools that we and our clients use to evolve alongside.

 What are the most challenging aspects of your role?

 Typically working in reactive matters, we are regularly servicing clients who are facing highly sensitive issues, including time, data as well as reputation.
 We often assist clients covertly after business hours, work overnight to deliver findings and reports and sometimes are dealing with imperfect or missing data.
 Making sure we are gathering as much information that is accurate and defensible under time constraints is the most challenging aspect.

 Why should more women consider a role in Cyber?

-I think that more women should consider roles in Cyber because of how in demand the industry is, especially for women.
+More women should consider roles in Cyber because of how rapidly the industry is growing, and how in-demand and secure jobs have become.
 Opportunities from getting scholarships as a student to study STEM subjects, to competitive pay and job security in an entry level job, to the certifications, continued education, and career advancements that companies are offering to retain, grow and reward their employees, should not be taken lightly.